AI For Active Roof Leak Calls

 Insurance questions can get complicated

-The call plan should stay inside approved language, collect claim context, and route coverage, deductible, adjuster, and legal-sensitive questions to staff.
+The call path should stay inside approved language, collect claim context, and send coverage, deductible, adjuster, and legal-sensitive questions to staff.

 Yes, when it stays inside approved language.
-It should collect facts, avoid roof, ladder, electrical, and structural instructions, and route urgent calls to the company's emergency process.
+It should collect facts, avoid roof, ladder, electrical, and structural instructions, and send urgent calls into the company's emergency process.

 Does it diagnose the cause of the leak?

 No. Leak source and roof condition should be evaluated by qualified roofing staff.
-The AI captures what the caller observes and routes the next step.
+The AI captures what the caller observes and creates the next step.

 Why make a page for active leaks instead of only roofing contractors?